wlg1/wlg1.github.io/thoughts.md

 This approach is not just substituting in a different set of principles because it allows even currently held principles themselves to be questioned based on "base axiomatic assumptions".
 This phrase has not been clarified yet, and is still subject to change (much like the term "feature") so I will try to communicate my current interpretation by giving loose descriptions and examples (rather than one rigorously defined characterization).

 It is not currently known how to design this proposed open minded AI with strong ethical reasoning, so gradual steps would have to be made.
+Existing research is currently exploring years of ethics research to combine it with AI goals and intentions (5).

 (1): https://www.anthropic.com/index/claudes-constitution